 Stuart Mapes grew up around Richmond, VA, and recently graduated from the College of William & Mary, where he majored in English and government.
 He also served on the UKirk Leadership Council, and was very active in the UKirk Campus Ministry.
 Stuart has a love for reading, exercising, and cooking.
 Stuart is serving as a YAV in Boston, MA, with a focus on issues of food (in)justice.
 You can read his blog here.

 Miguel Petrosky grew up in Covington, VA, and recently graduated from the College of William & Mary, where he majored in government and minored in music.
 He was active musically in WPC, from Westminster Ringers to the choir, as well as an active member in UKirk (and also served on the UKirk Leadership Council!).
 Miguel has a love for reading and traveling.
 He is serving as a YAV in New Orleans, LA, and is focusing on literacy among adults, as well as class-ism in the area.
-You can read his blog here.
+Miguel will be serving as a YAV for a second year in Zambia.
+If you would like to support him, please click here.